mathworks/matlab-azure-devops-extension/overview.md

 ![tasks](https://github.com/mathworks/matlab-azure-devops-extension/assets/48831250/d48ddb8b-a87f-4334-a301-64293b822647)

 ### Install MATLAB
 Use the **Install MATLAB** task to install MATLAB and other MathWorks&reg; products on a Microsoft-hosted (Linux, Windows, or macOS) agent or self-hosted (Linux or macOS) agent.
-When you specify this task as part of your pipeline, the task installs your preferred MATLAB release (R2021a or later) on an agent and prepends it to the `PATH` system environment variable.
+When you specify this task as part of your pipeline, the task installs your preferred MATLAB release (R2021a or later) on the agent and prepends the MATLAB `bin` folder to the `PATH` system environment variable, which makes the version available for the build.
 If you do not specify a release, the task installs the latest release of MATLAB.

 Specify the **Install MATLAB** task in your YAML pipeline as `InstallMATLAB@1`.
 The task accepts optional inputs.